Enable Location

 James Lick telescope, Refracting telescope at Mount Hamilton Observatory, California.

-The telescope was built in 1888 and was the largest refracting telescope in the world at that time.
-Nine years later it lost this status when the Yerkes Observatory completed a larger instrument.
+The telescope was completed in 1888 and held the record as the largest refracting telescope in the world for about nine years.
+It lost that position when the Yerkes Observatory in Wisconsin put a larger instrument into service.

 The telescope draws visitors interested in astronomy and science from around the world.
 The public sessions invite people to look through the eyepiece and experience how modern observers use this historic instrument.